nim-lang/Nim/doc/manual.md

       echo sizeof(AtomicFlag)
   ```

-The `size pragma` accepts only the value 1, 2, 4 or 8.
+The `size pragma` accepts only the values 1, 2, 4 or 8.

 Align pragma